Panitumumab (Vectibix®)

 Classification: Monoclonal Antibody

 Panitumumab is a type of medication called a monoclonal antibody.
 Monoclonal antibodies are created in a lab to attach to the targets found on specific types of cancer cells.
-The antibody “calls” the immune system to attack the cell it is attached to, resulting in the immune system killing the cell.
-These antibodies can work in different ways, including stimulating the immune system to kill the cell, blocking cell growth, or other functions necessary for cell growth.
-Panitumumab binds specifically to the epidermal growth factor receptor (EGFR).
+The antibody “calls” the immune system to attack the cell it is attached to, causing your immune system to kill the cell.
+These antibodies can work in different ways, including stimulating the immune system to kill the cell, blocking cell growth, or other things needed for cell growth.
+Panitumumab binds to the epidermal growth factor receptor (EGFR).

 This medication only works in cancers with a normal RAS gene (called wild type) and your provider will test for this before starting therapy with panitumumab.